 - Funds that are for General Operating Expenses (i.e. the Un-restricted column on the Statement of Activity page of the organization's audit) will not be allowed.

-- Revenue from bond issues that have not been passed at the time of application will not be acceptable as match.
-Cash proceeds must be received and expended by the end of the grant period.
+- Revenue from bond issues that have not been passed at the time of application will not be acceptable as match

 - Revenue from grants that have not yet been awarded will not be acceptable as match.

-- Matching funds may have been expended prior to the execution date of the Grant Award Agreement; as long as they are clearly a part of the project described and can be documented.
-However, at least 25% of the matching funds must be Cash-on-Hand at the application deadline.
+- Matching funds may have been expended prior to the execution date of the Grant Award Agreement; as long as the funds are clearly a part of the project described and can be documented.
+However, at least 25% of the matching funds must be Cash-on-Hand at the application deadline

 - Building or Land as match: